Diane Esmond: Theater records at the French National Archives

-Paintings confiscated by the Nazis during WWII
+Paintings confiscated during WWII

 The online database of the Reichsleiter Rosenberg Taskforce lists 57 items stolen from the Esmond house in Paris that were kept at the Jeu de Paume Nazi sorting house.
 Of these, several are paintings by Diane Esmond slated for destruction, but some of these are illustrated with photographs.
 A few were recovered but the majority remain missing.
-The black & white photographs taken in the 1940s can be viewed on the "ERR project" website:
+Photographs taken in the 1940s can be viewed on the "ERR project" website: